Ontario Highway 407: Vaughan–Pickering

 East of Highway 404, the freeway travels generally parallel to the Rouge River.
 It interchanges with Woodbine Avenue (York Regional Road 8) and Warden Avenue (York Regional Road 65), east of which the route travels alongside a CN line and crosses the GO Transit Stouffville line (near the Unionville GO Station).
 Highway 407 continues straight eastward into a residential area, interchanging with Kennedy Road (York Regional Road 3), McCowan Road (York Regional Road 67), and Markham Road (York Regional Road 68), where it diverges from both a CN line and hydro corridor.
-After crossing the river, the route interchanges with Ninth Line (York Regional Road 69) and Donald Cousens Parkway (York Regional Road 48) before exiting the urban Greater Toronto Area (GTA) and curving northeast over a CP line and into Rouge Park.
+After crossing the river, the route interchanges with Ninth Line (York Regional Road 69) and Donald Cousens Parkway (York Regional Road 48) before exiting the urban Greater Toronto Area (GTA), entering Rouge Park, and curving northeast over a CP line.

 Construction in 2015 of the overpass and off-ramp at Harmony Road near a hydro corridor in Durham Region, the temporary terminus of the highway from June 20, 2016, until January 2, 2018.

 Until the opening of the first phase of 407E in June 2016, the final interchange along Highway 407 was with York–Durham Line (York/Durham Regional Road 30), the boundary between York Region and Durham Region, as well as Markham and Pickering.

-The route curves northeast, then crosses West Duffins Creek north of the community of Whitevale, south of the future Pickering Airport and north of the planned community of Seaton.
-Sandwiched between farm fields, the highway is crossed by North Road, before interchanging with Whites Road (formerly Sideline 26), an interchange which opened in February 2021.
+Immediately after exiting the urban GTA, the highway curves northeast, then crosses West Duffins Creek north of the community of Whitevale, south of the future Pickering Airport and north of the planned community of Seaton.
+Sandwiched between farm fields, the highway is crossed by North Road, before interchanging with Whites Road (Durham Regional Road 38, formerly Sideline 26), an interchange which opened in February 2021.

 Highway 407 originally ended just south of Brougham, Pickering at a signalized intersection with Brock Road (Durham Regional Road 1) until the end of 2015, where it continued eastward as Highway 7.
 However, a new interchange has been built in conjunction with the provincially maintained and tolled extension, Highway 407 East, which was constructed east of this point, and ties in with the current freeway, eliminating the at-grade intersection.